stuporglue/fastback/README.md

 ```
 cp fastabck/index.php .
 ```
  * Make sure that the fastback is writable by the web server process.
-Eg. if you are using Apache an it runs as user www-data:
+Eg. if you are using Apache an it runs as user `www-data`:
 ```
 chgrp -R www-data fastback
 chmod g+w -R www-data fastback